coecms/coecms.github.io/posts/2022-10-26-Data-Quarantine.md

 ```
 For more information on these commands:  https://nci.org.au/sites/default/files/documents/2022-04/GadiSystem-GadiScratchFileExpiryCommands-200422-1629-37.pdf

-# More Info:
+## More Info:
 ----------------------------------------------------------------

 If there is data that you need to keep long term then there are a couple of things that need to be considered.
-You can publish your data if you have processed a lot of raw data and it doesn't already exist on the NCI system.
-You can move data to the tape system for long-term storage.
+You can publish your data if you have processed a lot of raw data and it doesn't already exist on the NCI system or you can move data to the tape system for long-term storage.

 Please have a look at this blog: https://climate-cms.org/posts/2022-04-26-storage-where-what-why-how.html